What is a governor?

 How do I become a Governor?

-You must be a member in one of these constituencies to stand.
-This means you must either live in the geographical area or be a patient, or the carer of a patient using Trust services (within the last 10 years).
+To stand as a Governor, you must be a member of the Trust and belong to one of our constituencies.
+This usually means that you either live within the geographical area, or you are a patient-or a carer of a patient-who has used Trust services within the last 10 years.

 Governor elections - Key documents